 We believe that music and art programming can be transformative for communities, families and individuals, and that everyone should have access to these experiences.
-That's why we partner with underserved communities to present performances, workshops and entire festivals, for free.
+We partner with our communities to present festivals, performances, and creative events.

 What people are saying: